vsterev/theatre-plays/README.md

 If you want to use a cloud MongoDB please change the /config/config.js: from -> const env = process.env.NODE_ENV || 'local' to -> const env = process.env.NODE_ENV || 'cloud';
-In this case the adress and port will be http://localhost:3000, you should set also the DB_USER = 'vasko', and DB_PASS = 'vas2014eli';
+In this case the adress and port will be http://localhost:3000

 The sorting - bonus part is also done.